surfly/docs/javascript-api/session_events.md

 - `to` index of the client that now has the control.
 Always 0 for the leader, 1 or more for a viewer
 - `userData` user data of the user who received the control
 - `gained` set to true if control was given to the current user

+> agent_available

+triggered when a support agent becomes available

+> no_agent_available

+triggered when all support agents become unavailable